Lending you a helping hand

 You’re responsible for repaying the entire amount you borrowed and not just the amount you received.

-The chart below shows the loan fees for Direct Subsidized Loans, Direct Unsubsidized Loans and Direct PLUS Loans first disbursed on or after Oct.
+The chart below shows the Federal Direct Loan fees on or after Oct.
 1, 2019.

 Loans first disbursed prior to Oct.
 1, 2019, have different loan fees.